“It will all be better in the end, and if it is not better, it must not be the end yet.”

-The fortune teller girl matter of factly told me I would have three children – one of whom would die young (I think she said I would miscarry) and a boy and a girl, who would survive.
+The fortune teller girl matter of factly told me I would be divorced twice, have three children – one of whom would die very young – and a boy and a girl, who would survive.

 I remember thinking she was the unfortunate one.

-I remember interiorly balking at this stranger’s insistence, as she sat in the dark, that one of my future children was going to die.
-She said not only that, I would be divorced twice.
+I remember interiorly balking at this stranger’s insistence (as she sat in the dark) that one of my future children was going to die.
 But I also remember she was indeed very “nice” and said do not worry, you will be very happy in the end.

 So for some reason, every once in awhile, I remember this little clairvoyant, her calling me out, her “service” to me, and her ever so confident prediction.
 This is one of those odd scenes that has kept resurfacing in my life with increasing, mysterious persistence.